Ingolf U. Dalferth

-From 2007 to 2020 Dalferth held the Danforth Chair in Philosophy of Religion at Claremont Graduate University.
-From 1998 to 2012 he served as the Director of the Institute of Hermeneutics and Philosophy of Religion at the University of Zürich.
+2007 to 2020 he held the Danforth Chair in Philosophy of Religion at Claremont Graduate University.
+From 1998 to 2012 he served as the director of the Institute of Hermeneutics and Philosophy of Religion at the University of Zürich.
 Since 2013 he is professor emeritus at the University of Zurich, since 2020 professor emeritus at Claremont Graduate University.
 From 2000 to 2020 he was editor-in-chief of the journal Theologische Literaturzeitung (Leipzig, Germany), of the book series Religion in Philosophy und Theology (Tübingen, Germany) and of the book series Claremont Studies in the Philosophy of Religion, from 1996-2018 also editor of the Hermeneutische Untersuchungen zur Theologie (Tübingen, Germany).